PrajwalSKamble/BTP/README.md

 # BTP
-This repository have all the files related to the BTP.
+This repository has all the files related to the BTP.
+Files that have the word BOTH in them contain both models ANN and LSTM.